alexlatz/ProgrammingLanguages/Alpha/README.md

 ### Comments

-Comments in Alpha can be either single or multi-line.
+Comments in Alpha can be at any point within a line of code.
-Single line comments are indicated with the `II` symbol, and multi-line comments begin with the `bI` symbol and end with the `Id` symbol.
+Comments are indicated with the `II` symbol.

 ```
 let var be five II comment
-bI
-comment
-more comment
+II comment two
-Id
 ```

 ### Printing

 Alpha uses the `printCD` function to print output to the console, and the `printlnCD` function to print with a newline character appended after the input.

+You can pass multiple values into either function, and it will print each parameter Cwith a newline appended each time for printlnD.

 ## Variables

 ### Initialization

-Alpha is a strongly-typed language with soft initialization.
+Alpha is a weakly typed language with soft initialization.
-Although type is not indicated before naming the variable, the interpreter will detect and set the type internally after a variable's first initialization.

-This helps cut down on boilerplate code, while still preventing hell from freezing over.
+This means that all variables are declared with the same syntax and can be shifted between types.
 All variables are declared with the keyword `let` and optionally initialized with the keyword `be` (where `be` is equal to `=` in C-style).

 ```